 In the video below Olympic Champion Eric Murray gives tips for maintaining the chain and the bungee cord ("Shock cord") on his Concept 2 rower:

-Concept 2 rower: Eric Murray discusses chain and bungee maintenance
+Concept 2 rowing machine maintenance: Eric Murray discusses chain and bungee maintenance

-For a smooth ride: check the seat and the slide
+For a smooth ride: clean the seat and the slide

-If cleaning the seat rollers and the slide doesn't help then you might need to figure out if either the slide is damaged or the rollers are past their best.
-In either situation you can get spare parts from Concept 2 - they are brilliant at providing spares for pretty much anything to do with the rowing machine, which is why old machines can represent great value.
+If cleaning the seat rollers and the slide doesn't help then you might need to figure out if either the slide is damaged or the rollers are past their best and perhaps dented.
+In either situation you can get spare parts from Concept 2 - they are brilliant at providing spares for pretty much anything to do with the rowing machine, which is why even old machines can represent great value if maintained correctly.

 Reduce the drag: clean out the flywheel

 Over time as you workout the flywheel on your Concept 2 rowing machine will tend to accumulate dust and debris and may well benefit from a clean out.
 You can check this with a flashlight and then open up with a screwdriver and use a vacuum to clean the flywheel interior if required.
 Eric Murray explains more in the video below.

 If your machine was full of dust then after a clean your drag factor may well change, meaning that for the same handle setting on the side of the machine the resistance will feel different (check this article to find out more about the relationship between drag factor, damper setting and flywheel).
 So after a clean don't forget to check your drag factor or adjust the resistance lever as the machine may be moving much more smoothly.
 There's a session in the DRILLS AND SKILLS program in the asensei app that can help you set your drag factor to an appropriate level or you can do it manually via the PM5.

 Eric Murray explains how to maintain and clean a Concept 2 rower flywheel.